A Hindu perspective on organ donation

 Make sure you talk to your family and friends about your decision so they know your wishes.

 The following leaflet has been created by the Hindu and Jain steering group to explain the upcoming law change around organ donation, the Hindu perspective and to share stories from the community to help people make their donation decision.

-If you support organ donation, why not download our Hindi digital, printable and smartphone wallpaper donor cards?
+If you support organ donation, why not download our Hindu digital, printable and smartphone wallpaper donor cards?

 Watch our Hinduism and organ donation playlist on YouTube.

 How will the change to an opt out organ donation system for England affect you?